psd401/jocular-kangaroo/docs/README.md

 # Documentation

-This directory contains all technical documentation for the AIStudio project.
+This directory contains all technical documentation for the Jockular Kangaroo project.

 ## Core Documentation